-'''

-This field is described above in section 5.5.2.

-stime

-This field contains the current time on the server.
-It is of type
+''' This field is described above in section 5.5.2. stime This field contains the current time on the server.
+It is of type KerberosTime. susec This field contains the microsecond part of the server's timestamp.
+Its value ranges from 0 to 999999.

-KerberosTime.

-susec

-This field contains the microsecond part of the server's timestamp.
-Its

-value ranges from 0 to 999999.
 It appears along with stime.
-The two

-fields are used in conjunction to specify a reasonably accurate

-timestamp.

-error-code

-This field contains the error code returned by Kerberos or the server

-when a request fails.
-To interpret the value of this field see the list

-of error codes in section 8.
-Implementations are encouraged to provide

-for national language support in the display of error messages.

-crealm, cname, srealm and sname

-These fields are described above in section 5.3.1.

-This field contains additional text to help explain the error code

-associated with the failed request (for example, it might include a

-principal name which was unknown).

-This field contains additional data about the error for use by the

-application to help it recover from or handle the error.
-If present,

-this field will contain the encoding of a sequence of TypedData

-(TYPED-DATA below), unless the errorcode is KDC_ERR_PREAUTH_REQUIRED,

-in which case it will contain the encoding of a sequence of padata

-fields (METHOD-DATA below), each corresponding to an acceptable

-pre-authentication method and optionally containing data for the

-method:

-TYPED-DATA

-::=

-SEQUENCE of TypedData

-METHOD-DATA ::=

-SEQUENCE of PA-DATA

-SEQUENCE {

-TypedData ::=

-data-type[0]

-INTEGER,

-data-value[1] OCTET STRING OPTIONAL

-}

-Note that the padata-type field in the PA-DATA structure and the

-'''
+The two fields are used in conjunction to specify a reasonably accurate timestamp. error-code This field contains the error code returned by Kerberos or the server when a request fails.
+To interpret the value of this field see the list of error codes in section 8.
+Implementations are encouraged to provide for national language support in the display of error messages. crealm, cname, srealm and sname These fields are described above in section 5.3.1.
+This field contains additional text to help explain the error code associated with the failed request (for example, it might include a principal name which was unknown).
+This field contains additional data about the error for use by the application to help it recover from or handle the error.
+If present, this field will contain the encoding of a sequence of TypedData (TYPED-DATA below), unless the errorcode is KDC_ERR_PREAUTH_REQUIRED, in which case it will contain the encoding of a sequence of padata fields (METHOD-DATA below), each corresponding to an acceptable pre-authentication method and optionally containing data for the method: TYPED-DATA ::= SEQUENCE of TypedData METHOD-DATA ::= SEQUENCE of PA-DATA TypedData ::= SEQUENCE { data-type[0] INTEGER, data-value[1] OCTET STRING OPTIONAL } Note that the padata-type field in the PA-DATA structure and the data-type field in the TypedData structure share a common range of '''